 The Program in Creative Writing, part of the Lewis Center for the Arts, allows undergraduates to work with practicing writers while pursuing a regular liberal arts course of study.
-Students develop their writing skills; learn the possibilities of modern poetry, fiction, nonfiction, screenwriting, and translation; and gain a special access to the critical understanding of literature through their involvement in the creative process.
+Students develop their writing skills; explore the possibilities of contemporary poetry, fiction, nonfiction, screenwriting, and translation; and gain a special access to the critical understanding of literature through their involvement in the creative process.

 vtgt - 04/19/2016 - 09:58

 welcomes all students to engage and experiment with dance.
 At the core of the program is the belief that dance fosters an integration of mind and body that allows for a greater connection to ourselves and our communities.
 To that end, we work to increase and expand the University’s exposure to and appreciation of dance through practice, performance, and critical conversation.

 The Department of East Asian Studies (EAS) provides undergraduate concentrators with a broad-ranging knowledge of the languages and cultures of China, Japan, and Korea.